whoissoee/whoissoee/README.md

 - 💪 I like to write code<br />
 - 🥅 I am constantly learning something new<br />
-- 🤹🏽 I like to shoot videos on Youtube and other sites

 <br />
 <h2>🔥Languages and tools:</h2>